Rooibos Chai: When Spices Meet South African Tradition

 For a homemade chai latte, stir in milk (dairy or plant-based) at the end of steeping and warm gently.
 A touch of honey or maple syrup brings everything together beautifully.
 Some enthusiasts add a pinch of black pepper to intensify the flavours, just as they do in the Indian tradition.

-This synergy makes rooibos chai a genuinely functional drink, a fine companion to any wellness routine.
+This lovely harmony makes rooibos chai a comforting drink, perfect for adding a gourmet pause to your day.
 With no caffeine, it can be enjoyed at any time of day without disrupting sleep.

 When and How to Enjoy Your Rooibos Chai